top of page

 Motivation: This critic wants you to work hard and be successful.
 It fears that you may be mediocre or lazy and will be judged a failure if it does not push you to keep going.

-Protector Role: This pushing protector often activates a procrastinator or a rebel that fights against its harsh dictates.
+Protector Role: This pushing protector often activates a procrastinator or a rebel who fights against its harsh dictates.
 This protector is motivated to be seen as a success by others.

 4. The Underminer